yunnysunny/grunt-pages/README.md

 # Changelog

+**0.5.0** - Updated default post url regex to capture more cases thanks to [@justinhelmer](https://github.com/justinhelmer).
+Fixed bugs regarding normalizing the post dest and ignoring draft posts thanks to [@justinhelmer](https://github.com/justinhelmer).

+**Breaking changes:**

+- Post urls will potentially be altered because of the new regex.
+To update, you will have to provide redirects to altered post urls if you need to maintain them i.e. social media share buttons.

 **0.4.1** - `.html` excluded from post url :variable replacement.

 **0.4.0** - Altered post url to *not* automatically add `.html` to urls.